-Where to Find a Jun Tea Culture and Starter
+Where to Find a Potent Culture and Starter

-Below is a 3 minute video which overviews the Jun Tea making process along with the written recipe.
+Included in the recipe below is a 3-minute video that overviews the Jun Tea making process.
 Enjoy!

 Heat the water to 165 F/74 C in a large pot.
 Use a frying or candy thermometer to check the water is not too hot (I use this one).